 The Care Provider Alliance (CPA) brings together all the main representative bodies for independent adult social care providers.
 We have come together to ensure a coordinated response to the major issues that affect the sector.
-The Alliance is an informal body with a rotating chair, currently (until September 2015) Sheila Scott, Chief Executive of National Care Association.
+The Alliance is an informal body with a rotating chair.
 We meet regularly with the regulator, CQC and with commissioners, represented by ADASS and LGA.

 Our members are:

 - Associated Retirement Community Operators (ARCO)

 - Association for Real Change,

 - Association of Mental Health Providers

 - National Care Forum,

 - Registered Nursing Home Association,

 - United Kingdom Homecare Association,

 You can contact the CPA’s current Chair on policy issues or to request contributions to conferences etc via firstname.lastname@example.org.